britt21/SimpleShop/Readme.md

-# Commercial Power
+# A Product for Commercial Power

+### @Bright Ugwu 2022
 # Architecture Pattern:
-## 1. Multi-Module Architecture Pattern to Achieve Separation of Concerns:
+## 1. The reason for Multi-Module Architecture Pattern to  have a scalable code base and to Achieve Separation of Concerns:

+# These are Seperated As Follows:

 ## OnBoarding Layer
 ## Common Layer